Thailand Drone Registration CAAT & NBTC: How to Register Your Drone Properly!

 Full name of the insured (the drone pilot) must be on the certificate

-Brand, model, serial number, and weight of the insured drone(s)
+Brand, model, serial number of the drone, and weight of the insured drone(s)

 Ideally, take care of this confirmation in advance, as it can take some time.
 We needed two attempts with our insurance until all the information was correctly printed on the certificate.